RachelKennedy09/Summit-Scene-Mobile-App/devlogs/DEVLOG-Part2-UpgradesAndPolishing.md

 ---

-<b>Issue: Business and Local users needed different profile contexts.</b> Locals use profiles for Community, while businesses use profiles for Event Hosting — but wording was identical, causing confusion.
+**Issue: Business and Local users needed different profile contexts.** Locals use profiles for Community, while businesses use profiles for Event Hosting — but wording was identical, causing confusion.

-<b>Fix:</b>
+**Fix:**

 Added role-based UI copy: